jackcpennington/website/content/project/fifa21_classification/index.md

 The second best performing model was the GBC, with the varience threshold.
+Idecided to change to using a randomised search, so would not take too long.
+A comparison can be seen in this [article](https://blog.usejournal.com/a-comparison-of-grid-search-and-randomized-search-using-scikit-learn-29823179bc85)

 ```python